Origin Energy CIO makes move to Telstra

 As reported by CIO Australia last year, Ferguson said her dream to be a “technologist” began in childhood when she tinkered with Apple IIe while her siblings played on the family farm in the US.

-Ferguson, who started her career at Microsoft and holds a PhD in applied mathematics, said that her lawyer father’s saying of ‘Hussle up Kell’ inspires her dogged determination.
+Ferguson, who started her career at Microsoft, said that her lawyer father’s saying of ‘Hussle up Kell’ inspires her dogged determination.

 “I have slept under my desk.
 I have gone two weeks without washing my hair.
 I have rocked a baby in a Maclaren rocker with my foot, while I stirred dinner with my elbows, typed an email with my left hand and talked to a CEO on the phone about a $10 million deal – and I am not making that up.
 I have actually been there,” she said at a FITT event last year.